diku-dk/futhark/HACKING.md

     profiling information to a file.
 For more information, see the [Profiling](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/profiling.html)
     chapter in the GHC User Guide.
--   You may wish to set the environment variable `FUTHARK_COMPILER_DEBUGGING=1`.
-This has the following effects:
-    -   The frontend prints internal names.
-(This may affect code generation in some cases, so turn it off when actually generating code.)
-    -   Tools that talk to server-mode executables will print the messages sent back and worth on the standard error stream.

 ## Debugging Internal Type Errors